caspii/pathbox-server/README.md

-# Server for the GPS logging app
+# Server for the GPS tracking app
 This is a webapp implemented in Python Flask which
 * receives locations from multiple mobile clients
 * displays those locations on a map